rdemeter/stm32f103_/README.md

 - STM32f100 discovery board
 - ILI9328 LCD with touch screen

-# Install the IAR IDE
+# Install the IAR Workbench Embedded

+We used SPL (Standard Peripheral Library) from STM to generate the project

 # Install the ST Link drivers